CloudLabs-Samples/EduLabs/Security-ISV/Fortinet/03-Login to Azure portal.md

 # 02 - Log-in to the Azure portal

+## Overview

+In this task you will login to Microsoft Azure using your credentials and access the Azure Portal dashboard.

 1. Open a New InPrivate window and sign in to the **Azure Portal** (http://portal.azure.com).

 2. On **Sign in to Microsoft Azure** blade, you will see a login screen, in that enter the following email/username and then click on **Next**.